DanShash/C-Exercise/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for any bugs, suggestions, or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This `README.md` file provides a comprehensive overview of your program, including its purpose, usage instructions, and the complete code.